 Welcome to St Julians Medical Centre

 With patients' needs at the heart of everything we do, our website has been designed to make it easy for you to gain instant access to the information you need.
-As well as specific practice details such as opening hours and how to register, you’ll find a wealth of useful pages covering a wide range of health issues along with links to other relevant medical organisations.
+As well as specific practice details such as opening hours and closures and how to register, you’ll find a wealth of useful pages covering a wide range of health issues along with links to other relevant medical organisations.
 Current Practice list size 12,200.

 Get Well, Keep Well